ARTS & DESIGN

 The use of a variety of computer software helps students document, visualise, and produce their work.
 Current Design students draw in three dimensions, create movies, manipulate pictures, and research and document their ideas and thoughts while learning the importance of visual thinking, communication and story telling.

 The holistic approach of the Middle Years Programme (MYP) to teaching and learning acknowledges that inquiry and problem solving contribute to students’ development of thinking skills and strategies.
-MYP Design aims to provide the means and the context to help students become skilful problem solvers who appreciate the role of technology in everyday life and all aspects of society, and who can respond critically and resourcefully to real?life challenges.
+MYP Design aims to provide the means and the context to help students become skillful problem solvers who appreciate the role of technology in everyday life and all aspects of society, and who can respond critically and resourcefully to real life challenges.

 The MYP Design course intends to: challenge all students to apply practical and creative thinking skills to solve problems in design; encourage students to explore the role of design in both historical and contemporary contexts; and raise students’ awareness of their responsibilities as world citizens when making decisions and taking action on design issues.
 Design is one of the eight subject groups in the MYP with defined aims, objectives, and assessment criteria.